“Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave you, so you also must do.”

 Principle:

-Forbearance gives latitude to the failings of other people.
+Forbearance gives latitude to the failings of other Christians.

 Application:

 Forbearance is tolerance.
 There is a good and a bad tolerance from the Christian point of view.
-Bad tolerance is to tolerate false doctrine within the body of Christ.
+Wrong tolerance is to tolerate false doctrine within the body of Christ.
 It is sad to see this rampant among evangelicals today.
-It is the Christian duty to be intolerant against that which discounts Jesus or his work upon the cross.
+The Christian duty is to be intolerant of that which discounts Jesus or His work upon the cross.
+This fallacy is especially true among post-evangelicals who minimize truths in the Bible to accommodate the prevailing cultural thinking.
+I wrote a book about this subject called Certainty, a Place to Stand.
+This accommodation of truth led to the heresy of Progressive Christianity, which is the old liberalism of the late nineteenth and early twentieth centuries.
+The Insider’s Movement in missions does the same, whereby it accommodates Scripture to appease Muslim doctrine, for example.

-The normal tendency when we encounter a legalistic, immature believer is to squash them with truth.
+However, the second and biblical tolerance is the tolerance of insult or injury against our person.
+God expects us to bear with others no matter how obnoxious they may be to us.
+When we encounter a legalistic, immature believer, the normal tendency is to squash them with the truth.
 This reflex comes when they try to intrude into our space.
-There is an obvious difference in our spiritual condition.
-What should be the reaction of the mature believer when this rude, crude person sticks his nose in our business?
+What should be the reaction of the mature believer when a rude, crude person sticks his nose in our business?
 Bear with him.
 The mature believer will not fall apart and use revenge tactics.
-He will not get upset.
+He will not become upset with them.